 \textbf{Experiment Design.} Our experiment follows a two-stage measurement pipeline: \begin{enumerate} \item the prefix scanning and target generation stage; \item the response capture and classification stage. \end{enumerate}

 In the first stage, we select high-value IPv6 prefixes from global BGP routing data~\cite{bgptoolkit} and generate probing targets within them.
-To make large-scale scanning practical over the sparse IPv6 address space, this stage is guided by our Response-Guided Prefix Selection (RGPS) strategy, which focuses on prefixes with lengths ranging from /28 to /48 while further refining shorter prefixes when necessary.
+To make large-scale scanning practical over the sparse IPv6 address space, this stage is guided by our Response-Guided Prefix Selection (RGPS) strategy, which focuses on prefixes with lengths ranging from /28 to /48 and further refines shorter prefixes when necessary.
 These prefixes are operated by major ISPs across 73 regions with substantial IPv6 deployment.
 In the second stage, we capture and analyze responses from active hosts to identify periphery devices, characterize exposed services, and detect potential vulnerabilities such as open administrative interfaces and routing anomalies.
-To detect routing loop attacks, we further monitor ICMPv6 messages~\cite{conta2006internet} and track Hop Limit variations to identify looping behaviors.
-Finally, we conduct statistical analysis to assess the distribution and scale of identified devices across different regions.
+For routing-loop detection, we monitor ICMPv6 messages~\cite{conta2006internet} and track Hop Limit variations to identify looping behaviors.
+Finally, we conduct statistical analysis to assess the distribution and scale of identified devices across regions.

-\textbf{Tools.} We primarily utilize XMap and ZGrab2 to carry out our measurements~\cite{xmap,zgrab2}.
-XMap, the high-speed scanner employed in this study, is a high-performance IPv6 network probing framework derived from ZMap~\cite{durumeric2013zmap}.
-It was designed to support Internet-scale active measurements across the vast IPv6 address space by introducing a generalized and fully permutable address–generation architecture.
+\textbf{Tools.} We primarily use XMap and ZGrab2 for our measurements~\cite{xmap,zgrab2}.
+XMap is used for high-speed IPv6 probing and randomized traversal of selected prefix sets, enabling scalable discovery of active periphery devices.
+ZGrab2 is then used for application-layer fingerprinting, service-version identification, and configuration retrieval on hosts discovered by XMap.
+Together, they support broad IPv6 probing followed by detailed service characterization.

-Unlike conventional tools that are often restricted to specific prefixes or subnets~\cite{durumeric2013zmap,gont2020ipv6,masscan}, XMap enables randomized traversal of arbitrary IPv6 prefix sets through a redesigned address–generation module based on the GNU Multiple Precision (GMP) arithmetic library~\cite{gmp}, enabling the discovery of a diverse set of active hosts and services within a short time window.
-This module converts IPv6 addresses into large-integer representations and applies permutation modulo–multiplication techniques to generate complete, mathematically validated address permutations within user-specified ranges.
+XMap is a high-performance IPv6 network probing framework derived from ZMap~\cite{durumeric2013zmap}.
+It supports Internet-scale active measurements across the vast IPv6 address space through a generalized and fully permutable address-generation architecture.
+Unlike tools restricted to specific prefixes or subnets~\cite{durumeric2013zmap,gont2020ipv6,masscan}, XMap enables randomized traversal of arbitrary IPv6 prefix sets through a redesigned address-generation module based on the GNU Multiple Precision (GMP) arithmetic library~\cite{gmp}.
+This design converts IPv6 addresses into large-integer representations and applies permutation-based generation to produce mathematically valid address permutations within user-specified ranges.